HarrisonOates/meetcode/items/report.md

   * I implemented the UserLocalData class, which is responsible for storing data local to a user (e.g. their blocked user list, submitted answers), and ensuring this got synchronised to Firebase (e.g. for when they logout, or use a different device).
 This also included the need to write serialisation and deserialisation methods so it can be stored on Firebase.
   * I refactored the QuestionSet class and created Question as its own class, as it was previously stored in a string array, and it was a lot cleaner to convert it to its own object
   * I wrote the code for downloading the current messages, adding to them and reuploading them, and the same for liking messages
+  * I also implemented parts of the user login, including adding the user accounts on Firebase, and handling special characters in usernames.
+I also wrote helper functions for getting the currently logged in user.
+  * I also implemented a now-deleted demo user interface that was used to test early versions of the app.
+When the full UI was ready, this was deleted as it no longer had any use.
+The old version of the file can still be seen in the Git history [here](https://gitlab.cecs.anu.edu.au/u7468212/ga-23s1-comp2100-6442/-/blob/bcf670bcba30f20b25bcd0e3b4eb955ae66cc5ca/MyEducationalApp/app/src/main/java/com/example/myeducationalapp/MessagingDemoActivity.java).
 * What design patterns, data structures, did the involved member propose?
   * I proposed and implemented a number of singleton classes, such as Firebase.Firebase and UserLocalData
   * I also proposed and implemented an observer so the user interface would be able to update itself when something changed on Firebase (e.g. a message was sent between users)